'Affect' vs. 'Effect'

 Affect also has a sense meaning “to put on a false appearance of (something).”

 ’Effect’ as a Noun

-Although affect may be more common as a verb, the use of effect as a noun far outstrips that of affect.
-An effect is "a change that results when something is done or happens," or "a particular feeling or mood created by something."
+As a noun, an effect is "a change that results when something is done or happens," or "a particular feeling or mood created by something."